 This is not a sudden decision taken.
-It was properly planned many months back itself and there were news about this restrictions coming up in future, however that time, it was said to be the limit of around 75% of the total amount, but now it’s close to 50% only (employees share only).
+It was properly planned many months back itself and there was news about this restriction coming up in future, however that time, it was said to be the limit of around 75% of the total amount, but now it’s close to 50% only (employees share only).

-Which means that a big portion of claim withdrawal applications were coming from people wanting to withdraw the full amount.
+This means that a big portion of claim withdrawal applications was coming from people wanting to withdraw the full amount.
 Now with this new rule, the number of applications to EPFO will also reduce drastically.

 Retirement Age increased from 55 to 58

-Another change in the notification is that the retirement age is increased from 55 yrs to 58 yrs, which means that one can now only consider themselves to be retirement from EPF point of view once they turn 58 yrs.
-One can also apply for pension only at that point of time.
+Another change in the notification is that the retirement age is increased from 55 yrs to 58 yrs, which means that one can now only consider themselves to be retirement from the EPF point of view once they turn 58 yrs.
+One can also apply for a pension only at that point in time.

 Note that the above chart is only for illustration purpose, The only point I want to make it a decent amount of money will be there at the time of retirement because of this new forced rule.